- Reviewed: 13 January 2023, 14:35 NZDT

 Related news features

 Demonstrations occur from time to time and there has been civil unrest in the Xinjiang Uyghur and Tibet Autonomous Regions that has sometimes led to violence.
-Unauthorised public gatherings may be dispersed by force.
+The Chinese Government prohibits unpermitted demonstrations and unauthorised public gatherings may be dispersed by force.
 New Zealanders in China are advised to avoid all protests and demonstrations and comply with any instructions and restrictions issued by the local authorities.

 Xinjiang Uyghur Autonomous Region